wavim/assignee/report/report.typ

 Notice that demonstration images provided in the last section may come with an "MD Variant" postfix.
 This is because Assignee's styling is mobile-first, since the majority of Internet users nowadays are mobile users.

-Refer to the previous section for examples (compare non-MD and MD variants).
+Refer to the previous section for examples (compare normal and MD variants).
 Apart from apparent UI changes, Assignee is also mobile user interface friendly, optimizing UX for hassle-free mobile usage.

 A deliberate decision has been made to forgo the implementation of dedicated print variants.
 The rationale is grounded